We’ve been working with fundraisers, CEOs and board members of smaller nonprofits for a number of years and our experience has thought us a lot.

 We have developed a comprehensive fundraising program specifically targeted towards smaller nonprofit organisations with limited resources.
 Over the course of 7 accessible workshops participants will gain a detailed understanding of a wide range of fundraising tactics and techniques.
 They will learn from the strategies of some of the biggest and most successful organisations and how smaller organisations can apply these strategies and techniques in an affordable, practical manner and still see great results.

-Starting on 21st June the program comprises 7 individual modules.
+The program comprises 7 individual modules.
 Each module will address a different area of fundraising and will be valuable for individuals seeking training in just that area.